metno/surfExp/README.rst

 The surfex binaries executed from surfExp are of course depending on source code version.
 This means the fortran namelists must correspond to the binaries being run.
 There are two ways to generate the fortran namelists.
-Since surfexp is a plugin to deode the first way is to create the namelists is with the deode namelist generator.
+Since surfexp is a plugin to tactus the first way is to create the namelists is with the tactus namelist generator.
-This is achieved by setting ldeode = true for the surfex binary sections.
+This is achieved by setting tactus = true for the surfex binary sections.

 The other method is using the pysurfex namelist generator and is handled by the keyword blocks in the settings for the different binaries.
 Please note that since this is a list, it is not merged between diffentent configuration inputs,